 Tranée McDonald

-Tranée McDonald is the policy and advocacy associate at Interfaith Alliance, where she manages the organization’s work on reproductive freedom and LGBTQ+ equality.
+Tranée McDonald is the senior policy manager at Interfaith Alliance, where she manages the organization’s work on reproductive freedom and LGBTQ+ equality.
 She focuses on protecting the right to make personal decisions about our health and the right of every person to live with dignity and authenticity.

 Before joining Interfaith Alliance, Tranée worked in education policy in Washington, DC, helping parents build their advocacy skills.
 She spent six years as a public elementary school teacher, an experience that continues to shape her belief in the importance of centering young people in policy and advocacy work.